mo-bakr/would-you-rather-game/README.md

 ### Prerequisites

-You can use npm the app.
+You can use npm the to run app.

 * If you have node.js installed you absolutely have npm installed with it.